Dealerdirect/guides/quotes.md

 ### Style and Style Guides

-- > _“The proper words in the proper places are the true definition of style.”_
-  > ~ Jonathan Swift

 - > _“In character, in manner, in style, in all things, the supreme excellence is simplicity.”_
   > ~ Henry Wadsworth Longfellow